-If you wish to broaden your command of the French language to express yourself more fluently or so people will understand you better, the CUEFEE is there for you.
+If you wish to broaden your command of the French language to express yourself more fluently or for people to understand you better, the CUEFEE is there for you.

-The CUEFEE offers language, grammar, French culture classes which will help you to know more about the language that you will need to use every day, but also about the country and the region where you are living in.
+The CUEFEE offers language, grammar, and French culture classes that will help you learn more about day-to-day language, but also about the country and the region you are living in.